HamzaMPSY/Crincale-pipeline-airflow-localstack/README.md

 4. Create a task that will upload the bronze files to gcs
 5. Sanitize data with pydantic and the upload the silver files to gcs
 6. Create the BigQuery Dataset using Terraform
-7. use GCSToBigQueryOperator airflow operator to inject data from GCS to BigQuery Tables
+7. Use GCSToBigQueryOperator airflow operator to inject data from GCS to BigQuery Tables
+8. Install DBT and connect it to GCP locally and then write, run and test all the transformation
+9. [Use Astronomer Cosmos](https://astronomer.github.io/astronomer-cosmos/getting_started/index.html) to run DBT seamlessly on airflow and translate all the nodes(dbt models and tests) to airlfow tasks

 # Install Terraform
 `